-Looking at your shop, what is your brand?
+But now, looking at your shop: what is your brand?
 Besides your products, what are you selling?

 Don’t let these ecommerce mistakes cause you to lose sales.
-Connect your store today to get your 14-day free Premium trial with Omnisend.
+Connect your store today to get your 14-day free Pro trial with Omnisend.

 4. Not mobile-responsive

 You may not know it, but mobile is a huge factor in the success or failure of your store.
 In 2015, one-third of all online holiday purchases were made with a smartphone.